 These emerging treatments offer hope and more options to patients asking, "Is there any treatment for mesothelioma?"
 As with all treatments, their effectiveness will depend on individual circumstances.
 In the next section, let's compare these current and emerging therapies to help you understand the full range of mesothelioma treatment options.
 Stay tuned!

 As we move forward, let's take a moment to compare current and emerging treatments for mesothelioma.
-It's important to remember that every case is different, and what works for one person may not work for another.
+It's important to remember that every case is unique, and what works for one person may not work for another.

 The traditional treatments for mesothelioma, such as chemotherapy, radiation, and surgery, have been around for a while and their effects are better understood.
 However, these treatments often come with side effects and can significantly impact the patient's quality of life.